 The report, The Public Health Implications of Brexit in Wales: A Health Impact Assessment Approach, examines in detail how all aspects of the Brexit process may impact health.
 It considers the direct risks to health through potential impacts on access to medicines and the staffing of health and social care staff from European countries but also how changes in employment opportunities, the stress of uncertainty for farming and other communities, potential changes in employment rights and regulations of food standards and the marketing of goods such as tobacco and alcohol can impact the health of people across Wales.

-The report does not address the consequences of any specific Brexit outcome but considers both the potential harms and benefits that could be realized from any Brexit process.
-Moving away from exisiting European systems that underpin agriculture and investment in deprived regions of Wales provide opportunities to develop better, more sustainable food production and ensure children and adults living in poverty get adequate support to protect their health.
+The report does not address the consequences of any specific Brexit outcome but considers both the potential harms and benefits that could be realised from any Brexit process.
+Moving away from existing European systems that underpin agriculture and investment in deprived regions of Wales provide opportunities to develop better, more sustainable food production and ensure children and adults living in poverty get adequate support to protect their health.
+However, this requires that the health of vulnerable individuals and communities is a central consideration in how Brexit is resolved.